A Master of Science in Real Estate Development

 Real estate professionals have traditionally acquired their skills on the job.
 But as real estate practice becomes more complex, technical, and globally interconnected, the need increases for specialized education beyond the bounds of traditional MBA programs.
 Recognizing that need in 1983, MIT created the Master of Science in Real Estate Development (MSRED), the first one-year degree program of its kind.

-Drawing heavily on relationships with industry that characterizes education at MIT, our curriculum integrates knowledge from each of the major disciplines that contributes to the real estate industry in a rigorous course of study that balances theory and practice.
+Drawing heavily on relationships with industry that characterizes education at MIT, our curriculum integrates knowledge from each of the major disciplines that contribute to the real estate industry in a rigorous course of study that balances theory and practice.

 The MSRED program is distinguished from graduate-level real estate programs elsewhere by its academic rigor, interdisciplinary approach, and strong ties with industry.
 The program is headquartered at the Center for Real Estate, one of many centers at MIT that promote the growth of knowledge in areas that cut across the boundaries of traditional departments.
 This structure enables our students to enroll in core courses taught by faculty in the departments of Economics, Urban Studies and Planning, Civil and Environmental Engineering, Architecture, and the Sloan School of Management, as well as elective classes throughout the Institute.

 Admission to the Master of Science in Real Estate Development Program (MSRED)

 MIT’s innovative one-year Master of Science in Real Estate Development (MSRED) prepares men and women for key positions in domestic and international real estate.
 With a course of study that is rigorous, balanced, and grounded in professional practice, the program gives students a comprehensive understanding of real estate theory and practice — from initial concept to market reality and beyond.
 Small class size and emphasis on team projects bring together students from many backgrounds and levels of expertise, fostering working relationships that last long after students graduate and return to the industry.

 MSRED Admission Requirements

 Admission to MIT’s Master of Science in Real Estate Development program is highly competitive.
-Up to thirty full-time students are admitted each September; there is no part-time or special student status.
+Approximately thirty full-time students are admitted each September; there is no part-time or special student status.
 In addition, a number of joint degree candidates are admitted each year.